WFUV: History

 WFUV was founded in 1947 by Fordham University's communication department.
-Early programming was a mix of classical, popular, ethnic music and the University's sports broadcasts.
+Early programming was a mix of classical, popular, ethnic music and the university's sports broadcasts.
 Many chamber music and piano recitals were broadcast live from now-defunct Studio B in the 1950s.
 The station also broadcast a long-running series of live Sunday classical broadcasts from The Ethical Culture Society in Manhattan.

-WFUV was on the verge of going off the air in September 1968, due to budgetary cuts by the university, but the student-staff went on strike and organized rallies and demonstrations to save the station.
-Around this time, the station became part of the school's Student Affairs division and was run by students.
+WFUV was on the verge of going off the air in September 1968 due to budgetary cuts by the university, but the students and staff went on strike, organizing rallies and demonstrations to save the station.
+Around this time, the station became part of the school's Student Affairs division, which was run by students.
 It had been a 3,500-watt station from its inception until February 21, 1969, when its effective radiated power was increased to 50,000 watts.
 WFUV's daily rock music programming also began in the late 1960s.

 WFUV began broadcasting in stereo on March 31, 1973.
-In the mid 1980s, the station began to transition to a professionally-operated public station "to increase its public service and community impact".
+In the mid-1980s, the station began to transition to a professionally-operated public station "to increase its public service and community impact".
 WFUV has been a professional noncommercial radio station since 1990.
 To be more competitive in the New York market at this time, it introduced a more folk and alternative music sound under the name "City Folk", as well as news/talk radio elements such as weather and traffic reports.
 The station also adopted the nascent adult album alternative format.
 This shift was overseen by longtime general manager Dr. Ralph Jennings and program director Chuck Singleton.